Three Rates and a Lie: Another Twist in Economic Control in Cuba

 The favor to GAESA

-The analysis by De Miranda highlights a critical issue: the main beneficiary of this system will be GAESA, the military conglomerate that controls tourism, foreign trade, and a significant portion of the country's finances.
+The analysis by De Miranda highlights a critical point: the main beneficiary of this system will be GAESA, the military conglomerate that controls tourism, foreign trade, and a significant portion of the country's finances.

 With a rate of 1x24, GAESA companies —which import consumer goods and operate in dollars— will be able to access cheap foreign currency for their operations, while the rest of the economy will have to do so at higher prices or directly in the informal market.

-The result is a deeply unjust dual market: a privileged exchange rate for state-owned enterprises and a more expensive and restrictive one for the private sector, which remains excluded from legal access to foreign currency.
+The result is a deeply unjust dual market: a privileged exchange rate for state-owned companies and a more expensive and restrictive one for the private sector, which remains excluded from legal access to foreign currency.

 A "floating" rate that doesn't float